LucaArgentieri/Shoe-Discord-Bot/README.md

 TO DO :

-- Elenco scarpe più popolari che devono uscire \\ (non credo che sia possibile, non si possono elencare scarpe che non sono ancora uscite )
+- Elenco scarpe più popolari che devono uscire \\ [DA PROVARE COME STONKS MA UTILIZZANDO !nextdrop]
-- elenco dei nuovi annunci \\ stessa storia delle scarpe piu popolari

 To do easy :